CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 1. Click `Turn on network discovery and file sharing`:
     {{< figure src="/images/Network Discovery 2.png" title="Enable Network and File Discovery" >}}

-### Service Requirements
+## Service Requirements

-The following Windows Services must be running on Web Application Server and each Application Server:
+On the Web Application Server and each Application Server, the following Windows Services must be running:

 * Remote Registry
 * Windows Event Log
 * Performance Logs & Alerts

-### Security Requirements
+## Security Requirements

-#### Installation User
+### Installation User

-A domain user which is a member of the Local Administrators group on all Application Servers, Web Application Server and Load Balancer Server must be available to run the installation scripts.
+On all Application Servers, Web Application Server and Load Balancer Server, a domain user, which is a member of the Local Administrators group, must be available to run the installation scripts.
 This is a prerequisite of Microsoft Service Fabric, which is the HA platform that {{% ctx %}} Innovation is built upon.

-A domain user must be available to run the Application Pools for Gateway.
+For Gateway, a domain user must be available to run the Application Pools.
 This user must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pools will not be able to run.
 Information about how to do this will be given during installation.

-#### Antivirus Exclusions
+### Antivirus Exclusions

 It is advised (by Microsoft Service Fabric) that the following antivirus exclusions are created on the Web Application Server and each Application Server to reduce antivirus processing on Service Fabric artefacts: